Salesforce Summer ’25 Release Notes: What’s New & Why You Should Care?

 - AI-powered audience segmentation

-- Better marketing analytics across Salesforce & third-party tools
+- Better marketing analytics across Salesforce and third-party tools

 5. Slack GPT Integration